-Each year, our three Hormel Foods pork processing operations provide the company with raw materials by processing approximately 9.4 million hogs.
-These facilities are Farmer John (Vernon, CA), the Hormel Foods Fremont (NE) Plant and Quality Pork Processors Inc. in Austin, MN, which is a third-party contractor.
+Each year, our three Hormel Foods pork processing operations provide the company with raw materials by processing approximately 9.2 million hogs.
+These facilities are Farmer John (Vernon, Calif.), the Hormel Foods Fremont (Neb.)
+Plant and Quality Pork Processors Inc. in Austin, Minn., which is a third-party contractor.
 The raw materials are then distributed to locations throughout the United States where they are used to produce meat and food products.

-Hormel Foods production plant locations span the United States and include: Stockton, CA; Tucker, GA; Algona, Knoxville and Osceola, IA; Aurora and Rochelle, IL; Wichita, KS; Austin, Browerville and Long Prairie, MN; Fremont, NE; and Beloit, WI.
+Hormel Foods production plant locations span the United States and include: Tucker, Ga.; Algona, Knoxville and Osceola, Iowa; Aurora and Rochelle, Ill.; Wichita, Kan.; Austin, Browerville and Long Prairie, Minn.; Fremont, Neb.; and Beloit, Wis.

 To uphold the requirements for animal care at Hormel Foods, we purchase the majority of our hogs via contractual agreements.
-Per the contract, each hog producer agrees to comply with local, state and federal laws and qualifications detailed in the Hormel Foods Quality Assurance Program, which includes an animal care component.
-In addition to producers who supply hogs to Hormel Foods, we also require all employees who work with hogs at our three company-owned hog operations to follow these guidelines.
+Per the contract, each hog producer agrees to comply with local, state and federal laws and qualifications detailed in the Hormel Foods quality assurance program, which includes an animal care component.
+In addition to producers who supply hogs to Hormel Foods, we also require all employees who work with hogs at our company-owned hog operations to follow these guidelines.
 Our animal care practices include:

-Jennie-O, a wholly owned subsidiary of Hormel Foods, is one of the world’s leading processors and marketers of turkey products.
-This vertically integrated enterprise consists of 11 breeder farms, three hatcheries, more than 100 commercial growing farms, eight feed mills and seven processing plants across Minnesota and Wisconsin.
+Jennie-O Turkey Store, a wholly owned subsidiary of Hormel Foods, is one of the world’s leading processors and marketers of turkey products.
+This vertically integrated enterprise consists of 16 breeder farms, three hatcheries, more than 100 commercial growing farms, eight feed mills and seven processing plants across Minnesota and Wisconsin.

-Each year, we purchase more than 30 million bushels of corn from local growers and more than 251,000 tons of soybean meal from local processors to make more than 1.55 tons of feed for more than 34 million turkeys.
+Each year, we purchase more than 30 million bushels of corn from local growers and more than 336,000 tons of soybean meal from local processors to make more than 1.46 million tons of feed for nearly 40 million turkeys.
 Our presence has a significant impact on the local agricultural economy, and we are honored to support these local communities.